Anna Zabriskie, an Interior Designer based in Richmond, Virginia specializes in both residential and commercial design.

 Sensory Design

 I’m fascinated by how our environment affects us psychologically and even physiologically.
-While studying Interior Design, I wrote a handbook for other designers and caregivers of those with Sensory Integration Disorders (SID).
-Through this work, I’ve found a true passion for creating spaces for those who have difficulties experiencing sensory stimuli—helping them feel comfortable and thrive.
+While studying interior design, I wrote a handbook for other designers and caregivers of those with sensory integration disorders (SID).
+Through this work, I’ve discovered a genuine passion for designing spaces that support individuals with sensory sensitivities, helping them feel comfortable and thrive in their space.

 Thought is given to color, light, line, space, weight, balance, rhythm, and so much more.
-It is imperative to also account for physiological and psychological effects the environment has on an individual.
+It is imperative to also account for the physiological and psychological effects the environment has on an individual.
+We take these elements into account when implementing our home interior design solutions.

 Fixations